IrisDuMutel/ATIMini40_software/README.md

 - DAQ_acquire_Voltages3.py: Acquires voltages as fast as possible.
 The number of scans is infinite (granting a more continuous data rate).
 The trigger timer is set to MIN, to set the scan-to-scan interval to a minimum.
 Using the <span style="font-family:Calibri;"> R? [<max_count>]</span> command to erase read and erase from non-volatile memory not stopping the scan.

 - DAQ_acquire_Voltages_GUI.py: Launches ATIMini40_GUI.ui, which allows easier configuration of the instrument and data log.
 Working using QTimer 1 ms. The fastest you can get is 10Hz.
 The instrument is the limitation.
 CRASHING

-- DAQ_acquire_Voltages_GUI2.py: WORKING.
-Uses streamers To be explained soon

 Commands used in these scripts can be found (with additional examples) in the [Keysight 34970A Command reference manual](https://documentation.help/Keysight-34970A-34972A/)

 ### [Scripts and description using NI USB 6008](Python\NI_USB_6008):

+Due to the instrument's limited number of inputs, the differential connection of the sensor cannot be implemented.
+A single-ended connection is used

 Using [NI-DAQmx](https://nidaqmx-python.readthedocs.io/en/latest/)

 - ni_daq_6chan_continuous.py: Obtains forces and torques (lbf and lbf-in, respectively) from ATIMini40 with a single-ended connection.
 Use cal_mat2 for correct results on F/T. Bias voltage is obtained at the beginning of the readings and automatically subtracted from all the other measurements.

+- ni_daq_6chan_continuous_GUI.py: Using 1 sample per channel and SF as high as 50Hz.
+Otherwise, crashes.

+- ni_daq_6chan_continuous_GUI2.py: WORKING.
+Uses streamers To be explained soon

 The single ended connection is as follows: